KTH/kth-style-web/README.md

 This web application serves as a documentation site for KTH Style it self.

-## How to set up kth-style-web locally
+## How to set up and run kth-style-web on your local machine

 Run the following commands to get it up and running